patmarion/crosscompiling-paraview/README.txt

   This folder contains a toolchains folder.
 It contains two toolchain files one for pgi and one for gnu.
 Edit the toolchain files and replace /usr/people/pmarion/install/cnl with the directory where you installed the cross compiled versions of python and osmesa.
+Adjust the other paths to make sure they are correct for your system.
+Usually two other paths are required, one for finding libraries for your compiler environment, and a path for finding mpi libraries.
+With these paths correctly specified, cmake should be able to locate mpi, osmesa, and python automatically.

   The toolchain file sets CMAKE_SYSTEM_NAME to CRAYXT_COMPUTE_LINUX, which instructs cmake to use the platform file discussed earlier.